Germán Burgos: Coaching career

 In 2010, after working with Alcorcón as a goalkeeping coach, Burgos started his managerial career also in Spain, with amateurs Carabanchel.
 In the following years, he worked as assistant to former club and country teammate Diego Simeone at Catania, Racing Club de Avellaneda and Atlético Madrid.

 Burgos became the first coach in the world to use Google Glass during a competitive game, in April 2014 against Getafe.
 After Simeone was sent to the stands by the referee in the first leg of the 2017–18 UEFA Europa League semi-finals against Arsenal, and was therefore suspended for the second leg and the final after Atlético advanced, he took charge of the team as they defeated Marseille.

 With Simeone still suspended, Burgos took over again when Atlético faced Real Madrid in the 2018 UEFA Super Cup, won 4–2 in Estonia.
 Unable to reach an agreement with the board, he announced his intention to leave at the end of the 2019–20 season.

 Burgos was handed his first job as a head coach at the professional level on 14 March 2021, when he signed a contract until the end of the year at Newell's Old Boys with the option to renew it for a further season.
-He joined midway through the Copa de la Liga Profesional, and his side earned ten points from their remaining eight games, finishing bottom of Zone B. More significantly, they failed to advance from their group in the Copa Sudamericana, and after the conclusion of both tournaments he left by mutual consent.
+He joined midway through the Copa de la Liga Profesional, and his side earned ten points from their remaining eight games, finishing bottom of Zone B. In addition to that, they failed to advance from their group in the Copa Sudamericana, and after the conclusion of both tournaments he left by mutual consent.

 On 22 February 2022, Burgos replaced Akis Mantzios at the helm of Aris in the Super League Greece.